BOHRTECHNOLOGY/quantum_tsp/README.md

 # Quantum TSP

-This repository contains code for solving Travelling Salesman Problem using quantum computing.
+This repository contains code for an open source program solving the Travelling Salesman Problem with Quantum Computing.

 ## Structure